smithy-lang/smithy-python/designs/event-streams.md

 Publishers also expose a few Python standard methods. `close` can be used to clean up any long-running resources, such as an HTTP connection or open file handle.
-The async context manager magic methods are also supported, and by default they just serve to autoatically call `close` on exit.
+The async context manager magic methods are also supported, and by default they just serve to automatically call `close` on exit.
 It is important however that implementations of `AsyncEventPublisher` MUST NOT require `__aenter__` or any other method to be called prior to `send`.
 These publishers are intended to be immediately useful and so any setup SHOULD take place while